nextcloud/social/README.md

 - **🕸 Open standards:** We use the established [ActivityPub](https://en.wikipedia.org/wiki/ActivityPub) standard!
 - **🎨 Nice illustrations:** Made by [Katerina Limpitsouni of unDraw](https://undraw.co).

+## Reset app
+If you want to reset all Social app data e.g. to change the domain used for Social, you can use `occ social:reset` (For how to use occ commands see documentation: [using the occ command](https://docs.nextcloud.com/server/latest/admin_manual/configuration_server/occ_command.html)).

 ## Development setup